 - Do you want to sit with us at lunch?
 I noticed you have a new schedule.

 - Hey, I saw your t-shirt.
 Are you a ______ fan?

 (Ideas for going from a conversation into a spiritual conversation)

 - Is your family religious?
 Do you believe the same way they do?

 - Do you ever think about God or want to know more about Him?

 - Do you go to church (or temple or mosque) anywhere?

 - If you could ask God one question, what would you ask?

 - Have you heard of Cru?
-It’s a group on campus that talks about how God relates to our lives.
-Do you think about God much?
+It’s a group of students who get together and talk about how God relates to their lives.
+Would you be interested in checking it out sometime?

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.